webix-hub/docs/data/pivot_chart/localization.md

 Localization
 ===============

-By defaut all names and titles in Pivot Chart have English names, but you can change it by setting a custom locale for the page.
+By default, all names and titles in Pivot Chart are in English, but you can change it by setting a custom locale for the page.

 ~~~js
 webix.i18n.pivot = {